anirudhsalaria/CareerCruise/README.md

 # CareerCruise
 Find your favourte jobs!!
-Downlaod the App from the release section!
+Downlaod the App from the release section!.